-- The law of universal gravitation accounts for planets not falling into the Sun nor the Moon crashing into the Earth - Paths A, B, and C do not have enough horizontal velocity to escape Earth's surface whereas Paths D, E, and F do. - Path E is where the horizontal velocity is exactly what is needed so its orbit matches the circular curve of the Earth
+- Why not Earth falling into the Sun nor the Moon crashing into the Earth? - Paths A, B, and C do not have enough horizontal velocity to escape Earth's surface whereas Paths D, E, and F do. - Path E is where the horizontal velocity is exactly what is needed so its orbital curve matches the circular curve of the Earth